 Step 2: Scramble the eggs

-The sausage mixture and the eggs will be divided between eight tortillas.
 Spoon some of the sausage mixture over the center of a flour tortilla.
-Spoon some scrambled eggs next to the sausage.
-Add some beans and a sprinkle of cheese over the fillings.
-Roll up the tortilla over the filling, and place it in a greased baking dish.
-Fill and roll the rest of the tortillas and place them in the pan.
+Then add the egg mixture, beans, and a sprinkle of cheese.
+Roll up the tortilla and place it in a greased baking dish.
+Fill and roll the rest of the tortillas.

 Wrap the pan with plastic wrap and refrigerate it overnight.